 I admit I was one of the ones who loved the fact that I was surrounded by gates and guards.
-In fact me and one of my best friends used to make a joke that “post” was our estate and it was armed and guarded by the government.
-The truth is while I did tend to feel more comfortable on post, there were just as many break ins , physical attacks , unruly people and other crazy incidents that happened on post then I have ever seen off.
+In fact, me and one of my best friends used to make a joke that “on post” was our estate and it was armed and guarded by the government.
+The truth is while I did tend to feel more comfortable on post, there were just as many break ins, physical attacks , unruly people, and other crazy incidents that happened on post.
 In all fairness compared to a town a base is smaller and word tends to pass along faster so it may be why more people hear about things that happen.
-That being said don’t be fooled you should be just as cautious on post as you would be off.
-Just ask the folks about some of the shiz that goes on at Fort Bragg?
+That being said you should be just as cautious on post as you would be off.
+Just ask the folks about some of the stuff that goes on at Fort Bragg?
 Wonder why I chose to live off post lol?

 3. Gate Checks

-Quite honestly I didn’t mine this until one day I had to go to the bathroom REALLY REALLY bad and of all days they decide to do car inspections.
-I could see my house from the gate , yet here I was two seconds from sh$%# on myself outside the gates at Hunter Army Airfield .
-TMI I’m sorry but it’s true!
+Quite honestly I didn’t mind this until one day I had to go to the bathroom REALLY REALLY bad and of all days they decided to do a car inspection.
+I could see my house from the gate, yet here I was two seconds from sh$%# on myself outside the gates at Hunter Army Airfield .
+I know TMI!
 The other issue with gates is that there are times a base can go on lock down and you may not be able to get on or off.
 This could be an issue if you have kids.
-Frankly that never happened to me though so I’m thankful.

 4. Living Knee Deep in the Hooah

 Karen F. stated this perfectly.
 “I am patriotic and all that but sometimes the sea of green, the constant salutes or your soldier feeling like they are being watched at all times can be a bit much”.